fbjorn/pot-websites/mvp.md

 ## MVP

-"And do please aim for the MVP in that sense that your portal will be also one app on the platform.
-We talked with Vesa that we would like to have the users setup their:
+Aim for the MVP in that sense that your portal will be also one app on the platform.

-- very first user account (a regular user account on PoT)
+### Register for user account (a regular user account on PoT)

-- register first app in the sandbox (become a developer for that)
+### Register first app in the sandbox (become a developer for that)

-- build their first Digital twin (in three min)
+### Build their first Digital twin (in three min)

-- get some data flowing linked to that twin
+### Get some data flowing linked to that twin

-Some of these will be provided by the dev portal"
+Some of these will be provided by the dev portal